 so far as no income tax charge has arisen in respect of these lump sums.

-In addition, if the member had a pension in payment before 6 April 2006, 25% of the amount of the deemed BCE under paragraph 20 Schedule 36 FA 2004 that occurred immediately before the first BCE is included in the lump sum and death benefit transitional tax-free amount.
+If the member had a pension in payment before 6 April 2006 and had no benefit crystallisation between 5 April 2006 and 5 April 2024, 25% of the amount of the deemed BCE under paragraph 20 Schedule 36 FA 2004 that occurred immediately before the first BCE is included in the lump sum and death benefit transitional tax-free amount.

 The lump sum and death benefit transitional tax-free amount is deducted from the lump sum and death benefit allowance, to calculate the individual’s available lump sum and death benefit allowance.